 At Point Lookout they have built a great board walk around the point named – North Gorge walk.
 The walk is about 1.2 km and takes about 45 min to complete.
 It is well worth the walk if only for the beautiful scenery.

 Also lots of wildlife like dolphins, manta rays, sea turtles frequent the area.
-In whale migration season you will more than likely see them frolicking in the water too.
-For a more up close whale encounter check out our post HERE
+In whale migration season you will more than likely see them frolicking in the water too!
+If you’d like to see the whales in action off of Point Lookout, check out our Stradbroke Island whale watching blog.

 Speaking of kangaroos check out these two young guys boxing on on the side of the road at Point Lookout haha